LG 32UL500-W Review

 With the LG 32UL500-W, you’re getting a 32-inch monitor with 4K prowess at a bargain.
 For its reasonable price, you’re getting native 4K, HDR support and even Adaptive-Sync; but, Gamma and HDR performance could use some work, but it’s still a great choice for budget 4K.

 - Good contrast

 - No USB ports

-The 32UL500-W is a newer version of the LG 32UN500-W. In fact, these two monitors are similar only that the 32UN500-W’s panel is slightly brighter at 350 nits, while our review unit maxes out at 300 nits.
-Everything else from the design, a stand with only height adjustment to the target market (art and video work) remain similar.
+The 32UL500-W is a newer version of the LG 32UN500-W. These two monitors are similar only that the 32UN500-W’s panel is slightly brighter at 350 nits, while our review unit maxes out at 300 nits.
+Everything from the design, a stand with only height adjustment to the target market (art and video work) remains similar.

 LG 32UL500-W Specs